Innovation, science, technology research in Australia

 • Internal University Metrics: Promotion and performance assessment within universities often explicitly reward publications in “high-impact” or “Q1” journals.

-The 2023 ARC Review (the “Trusty Review”) explicitly recommended the ARC should:
+The 2023 ARC Review (the “Trusty Review”) explicitly recommended that the ARC should:

 “Discontinue use of journal impact factor or other journal-level metrics in grant assessment processes” and “Discontinue use of university rankings in grant assessment processes, and advocate for similar change across the sector.”
 (Recommendation 9).

-This signals official acknowledgement of problems, but the metrics are already baked into many layers of bureaucratic and personal performance indicators so there is no sign of the inertia being overcome any time soon.
+This signals an official acknowledgement of problems, but the metrics are already baked into many layers of bureaucratic and personal performance indicators, so there’s no sign the inertia will be overcome any time soon.

-• “Publish or Perish” Pressure: Remains intense, especially for Early and Mid-Career Researchers (EMCRs), driven by the need to meet these metric-focused expectations.
+• “Publish or Perish” Pressure: That pressure remains intense, especially for Early and Mid-Career Researchers (EMCRs), driven by the need to meet these metric-focused expectations.

 • The ARC Review also highlighted the need for “greater recognition of the diverse forms of research and a broader range of research outputs and impacts” (Key Finding 7).

-• Focusing more on the intrinsic quality and significance of the research content, rather than predominantly on publication venue metrics would be nice.
-But I bet the question of how to measure that is a hotly contested one where no-one trusts anyone else not to do a worse/more biased job than is already done.
+• Focusing more on the intrinsic quality and significance of the research content, rather than predominantly on publication venue metrics, would be nice, but I bet the question of how to measure that is a hotly contested one, since people don’t trust others not to do a worse or more biased job than the current system.
 This is essentially how the spoils are divided.
 Epistemic communities are difficult.
 Peer review is difficult.

 I should probably mention the battleground that is the whole academic publishing industry.